Linear95/APO/README.md

 Currently, the repo contains:
 - [Split Helpful\&Harmless](data/hh-split) (HH) dataset
 - [GPT-4 responses](data/hh-split/rm_data/hh_split_rm.golden.json) as golden annotation on HH-RM training set
-- The base, testing, and APO RM training pipelines
+- The base RM, testing RM, and APO RM training pipelines

 We are continuously updating this repo for the reproduction of APO experiments.